doooby/compote/README.md

 The **aim** of this is not to apply the best standards or be super performant but rather a **simple** solution for **git-push deployment** of containers on **own servers**.

-Each service is represented as a **compote jar** - a dedicated directory that holds configuration and git source code, optionally cached libraries, data to be persisted, etc.
+Each project is represented as a **compote jar** - a dedicated directory that holds configuration and git source code, optionally cached libraries, data to be persisted, etc.

 ## Requirements